Asymptotic Theory for Regularized System Identification Part I: Empirical Bayes Hyper-parameter Estimator: Numerical Simulation

-In contrast with the second order asymptotic distribution \eqref{eq:2nd order asymptotic distribution of the theta_rls_EB}, there are $858$ cases for the ridge regression, and $663$ cases for the TC kernel, out of the total 900 cases such that the third order one \eqref{eq:3rd order asymptotic distribution of the theta_rls_EB} is more accurate, especially when $a$ is large or $c_u^2$ is small.
+{For the ridge regression and TC kernel, the sums of ${\mathcal{S}_{3}}$ for all values of $a$ and $c_{u}^2$ are $858$ and $663$, respectively.
+It means that} in contrast with the second order asymptotic distribution \eqref{eq:2nd order asymptotic distribution of the theta_rls_EB}, there are $858$ cases for the ridge regression, and $663$ cases for the TC kernel, out of the total 900 cases such that the third order one \eqref{eq:3rd order asymptotic distribution of the theta_rls_EB} is more accurate, especially when $a$ is large or $c_u^2$ is small.
 Moreover, the second order one \eqref{eq:2nd order asymptotic distribution of the theta_rls_EB} \emph{seems} to become more accurate when the quality of the data is getting better, i.e., when $a$ becomes smaller or $c_u^2$ becomes larger.
-This observation is somewhat against our intuition {that the third order one \eqref{eq:3rd order asymptotic distribution of the theta_rls_EB} should be better and the reasons might be two-fold}: \begin{itemize} \item First, this may be due to the insufficient number of Monte Carlo simulations.
-Note that when $a$ becomes smaller or $c_u^2$ becomes larger, the quality of the data becomes better and thus not only $\MSE_{g}(\hat{\theta}^{\TR}(\hat{\eta}_{\EB}))$ but also its high order asymptotic approximations $\text{AMSE}_{g}^{i}(\hat{\theta}^{\TR}(\hat{\eta}_{\EB}))$, $i=1,2,3$ all become smaller, implying that the differences between them also become smaller.
+This observation is somewhat against our intuition {that the third order one \eqref{eq:3rd order asymptotic distribution of the theta_rls_EB} should be better, and the reasons might be two-fold}: \begin{itemize} \item First, this may be due to the insufficient number of Monte Carlo simulations.
+Note that when $a$ becomes smaller or $c_u^2$ becomes larger, the quality of the data becomes better and thus not only $\MSE_{g}(\hat{\theta}^{\TR}(\hat{\eta}_{\EB}))$ but also its high order asymptotic approximations ${\text{AMSE}_{g}^{\tb,m}(\eta_{\tb}^{*})}$, $m=1,2,3$ all become smaller, implying that the differences between them also become smaller.
 Therefore, we need more Monte Carlo simulations to obtain a more accurate approximation of $\MSE_{g}(\hat{\theta}^{\TR}(\hat{\eta}_{\EB}))$ to differentiate them.
-This tendency can be seen from most cases in the Panel (b) and Panel (d) in Fig. \ref{fig:num of sys for the ridge regression and the TC kernel}, in the process as we increase the number of Monte Carlo simulations to $6\times 10^5$.
+This tendency can be seen from most cases in the Panel (b) and Panel (d) in Fig. \ref{fig:num of sys for the ridge regression and the TC kernel}, {where we display the performances} as we increase the number of Monte Carlo simulations to $6\times 10^5$.